Arsuaga-Vazquez-Lab/RNA-Polynomial/README.md

 2. use `L = dbn2pl(dbn,type)` convert the dot-bracket notation `dbn` to the parent list `L` of its tree representation of a selected `type`;
 3. use `P = pl2poly(dbn,type)` to compute the corresponding polynomial `P` from the parenet list `L` of the tree representation.

+---

-### To reconduct the experiment and reproduce the results
+### To reconduct the experiments and reproduce the results